-Ardor is a blockchain-as-a-service, which provides main businesses the main chain platform for security and decentralization while child chains on the same network can be applied for a variety of business applications.
-In other words, each of additional functionality is created using separate chains on top of the main chain.
+Ardor is a blockchain-as-a-service platform, which provides main businesses the main chain platform for security and decentralization while child chains on the same network can be applied for a variety of business applications.
+In other words, each additional functionality is created using separate chains on top of the main chain.
 The first child chain on the network is called Ignis.

 The blockchain has a system of bundlers in order to deal with the native token problem.
 These bundlers are the network nodes that accept payments in the child tokens and convert payments to ARDR to pay the miners.
 They act as an on-chain exchanges and this allows each child chain to pay in its own currency.

 Lisk uses delegated proof of stake protocol (DPOS) and Game Proof Delegate which defines how node delegates can vote to forge blockchain with the number of delegates capped at 101 based on votes.

 Populous is a is a p2p invoice financing blockchain platform that aims to make it easier for small and medium enterprises to participate in the present and future of invoice financing on blockchain.
 Populous makes it possible and easier for them to tackle problems related to cash flow difficulties, which are experienced by some SMEs according to research by Bacs Payment Scheme showing that invoice-related payments cost SMEs in the U.K. over 2 billion Pounds a year in fees and missed opportunities.